A decision-theoretic approach for segmental classification: Application

-Copy number variants (CNVs) are segments of DNA that are $>1$kb in length and occur at variable copy number relative to a reference genome.
+Our motivating application is the problem of identifying DNA copy number alterations from modern high-throughput genomic technologies: array comparative genomic hybridisation (aCGH), single nucleotide polymorphism (SNP) genotyping data or next generation sequencing (NGS).
+Copy number alterations are segments of DNA that occur at variable copy number relative to a reference genome.
 In humans, we typically possess two copies of every gene, one inherited from each of our parents.
-However, in genomic regions containing copy number variation, it is possible to have less than two copies, in which case that region is then said to harbour a copy number loss or {\it deletion}, or more than two copies, where the region is then said to contain a {\it duplication}.
-In rare genetic disorders, whole or partial copies of entire chromosomes can be lost or gained; for example, Down's Syndrome is caused by the gain of an extra copy of chromosome 21.
+However, in genomic regions containing copy number alterations, it is possible to have less than two copies, in which case that region is said to harbour a copy number loss or \emph{deletion}, or more than two copies, where the region is then said to contain a \emph{duplication}.
+In rare genetic disorders, whole or partial copies of entire chromosomes can be lost or gained; for example, Downs Syndrome is caused by the gain of an extra copy of chromosome~21.
+Our particular interest lies in copy number profiling of genomically complex cancers where copy number alterations can arise due to mutations that disrupt the normal function of DNA repair and chromosome segregation during cell division.

-More recently, numerous studies \citep{Sebat2004,Redon2006,Egan2007,Emerson2008} have shown the existence of a complex landscape of sub-microscopic copy number variation that can influence gene expression \citep{Stranger2007} and potentially be causal factors in genetic causes \citep{Pelham2006,Sebat2007,Xu2008}.
-These studies have used microarray technology, such as aCGH or SNP genotyping arrays, to measure the DNA copy number at hundreds of thousands to millions of locations along the genome.

-As an illustration, \figref{fig:example_data} depicts a SNP genotyping dataset that measures variation in DNA copy number along a particular chromosome from DNA derived from tumour cells.
-The statistical problem is to divide the sequence up into regions and classify each region by the underlying DNA copy number.
-Many Hidden Markov model based methods have been developed for this task (see for example \cite{Zhao2004,Marioni2006,Colella2007,Wang2007,Korbel2007,Cahan2008,Guha2008}) but the copy number predictions reported are typically those of the most probable state sequence found using the Viterbi algorithm or the most probable set of marginal predictions using the forward-backward algorithm.
-We will show that for applications, such as copy number calling, standard approaches for reporting the hidden state sequence are not always entirely applicable to the problem and that a decision theoretic approach using Markov Loss functions maybe of greater utility and provide increased flexibilty.
+As an illustration, Figure~\ref{fig:example_data} depicts a SNP genotyping data set that measures variation in DNA copy number along a particular chromosome from DNA derived from tumour cells.
+The statistical problem is to divide the sequence into regions and to classify each region by the underlying DNA copy number.
+This task is typically made substantially more challenging in cancer due to confounding factors such as aneuploidy, intra-tumour heterogeneity and normal cell contamination.
+These issues are reviewed and discussed in \citet{Loo2012a}.\vadjust{\goodbreak} Genome-wide profiling of copy number alterations in cancers [\citet {Bignell2010,Beroukhim2010a,Curtis2012,Northcott2012,Knight2012}] have typically employed the use of a variety of statistical approaches for generating copy number profiles [\citet {Popova2009,Loo2010,Greenman2010,Yau2010,Li2011,Carter2012}].